zbalkan/wazuh-devenv/README.md

 The project aims to create a development environment for detection engineers using Wazuh.
 While it is designed to utilize a `wazuh-manager` installed on WSL to allow testing custom rules locally before moving to production, it is possible to use a Linux VM for development as well.
 There is no WSL-specific configuration but no guarantees for the future.

-Refer to the [Detection-as-Code for Wazuh 4.x: A Practical Implementation Model](https://zaferbalkan.com/wazuh-devenv/) article for more information.

 ## Installation

 ### For WSL